Selling a Business

 I’ve posted and podcasted often about how important this is and the time to address this issue is definitely NOT when you’re being asked for it by a buyer or a buyer’s representative.
 But if you’re a schmaat cookie and have engaged a professional business broker to help you sell your business, your broker will have asked for this stuff during the initial meeting.
 So, if you’re thinking that you might sell in the next three or so years, the time to get organized is now.

-Being organized at the beginning of the sales process is like having a full tank of full and a finely tuned auto when you start out on a long road trip.
+Being organized at the beginning of the sales process is like having a full tank of fuel and a finely tuned auto when you start out on a long road trip.
 Getting organized is the process of checking the oil, the tire pressure, the windshield washer fluid and making sure you’ve packed enough suntan lotion, all of which is done before you even start the car.
 Selling a business also takes this type of preparation.

-Getting organized means have the right information in the right places when you need it.
+Getting organized means having the right information in the right places when you need it.
 This usually becomes easier the longer you’ve been in business simply because most business owners, as their businesses grow, grow more and more organized if only because the accountant requires it.
 However, in many businesses, there are things that a buyer will need that your accountant is unlikely to have ever asked for; client lists, vendor lists, payroll records, and intellectual property details are all examples of such items.

 Think Like a Buyer